onthebusiness/harelang.org/content/style.md

    the type would fit on a single line within 80 columns, the single-line style MUST be used.
 2. A tuple type MUST NOT place a space after `(` or before `)`.
-3. In the short form, a tuple type MUST NOT place a space before each `,`, and MUST place a space after each `,`, except for the last, which MUST be omitted.
+3. In the single-line style, a tuple type MUST NOT place a space before each `,`, and MUST place a space after each `,`, except for the last, which MUST be omitted.
-5. In the long form, a tuple type MUST NOT place a space before each `,`, and MUST place a space after each `,`, except for the last, which MUST NOT be omitted.
+5. In the multi-line style, a tuple type MUST NOT place a space before each `,`, and MUST place a space after each `,`, except for the last, which MUST NOT be omitted.
 4. (*subjective*) In the multi-line style, the programmer MAY use their discretion to distribute the member types to achieve "balance" as described